-Co-op Students shall receive compensation in lieu of Health and Welfare Benefits, as follows:
+Co-op Students shall receive compensation in lieu of Health and Welfare Benefits as per Clause 33.7 (Health and Welfare).

-Date Hourly Premium

-July 1, 2019 \$0.48

-July 1, 2020 \$0.49

-July 1, 2021 \$0.50

-- (iii) Vacation...... at four percent (4%) of regular earnings. - 3.
-The parties agree that Co-operative Education students employed and paid as per this agreement will be considered auxiliary employees and receive the appropriate benefits as per the collective agreement, but will not be subject to or affected by layoff and recall provisions in the collective agreement.
-Co-operative Education students, as auxiliary employees, shall be considered terminated upon completion of the term of employment and shall not retain seniority. - 4.
-No Co-operative Education student will be hired when regular employees are on layoff and have the necessary qualifications, abilities and experience to perform the work.
-Auxiliary employees will not be displaced by the College as a result of the employment of Co-operative Education students. - 5.
-The standard hours of work for Co-operative Education students will be seven hours per day and 35 hours per week.
+(iii) Vacation at 4% of regular earnings.

+3. The parties agree that Co-operative Education students employed and paid as per this agreement will be considered auxiliary employees and receive the appropriate benefits as per the collective agreement, but will not be subject to or affected by layoff and recall provisions in the collective agreement.
+Co-operative Education students, as auxiliary employees, shall be considered terminated upon completion of the term of employment and shall not retain seniority.

+4. No Co-operative Education student will be hired when regular employees are on layoff and have the necessary qualifications, abilities and experience to perform the work.
+Auxiliary employees will not be displaced by the College as a result of the employment of Co-operative Education students.

+5. The standard hours of work for Co-operative Education students will be seven hours per day and 35 hours per week.
 These hours may be varied by mutual agreement between the Union and the College provided that the Co-operative Education student does not work more than 10 hours in one day and 70 hours in a biweekly period.
-Notwithstanding the above, there will be a maximum of five students employed by the College per semester with the maximum duration of any one placement or work experience to not exceed four months. - 6.
-This agreement shall form part of the collective agreement between the B.C.
-Government and Service Employees' Union and Douglas College. - 7.
-Any dispute in the application of the terms of this Letter of Understanding shall be resolved by the grievance and arbitration procedure of the collective agreement between the two parties.
+Notwithstanding the above, there will be a maximum of five students employed by the College per semester with the maximum duration of any one placement or work experience to not exceed four months.

-LETTER OF UNDERSTANDING #5 Re: Employment Equity

-The parties recognize there is a need to review Employment Equity with respect to the following four (4) categories of people:

-- (1) Women; - (2) Aboriginal people;

-- (3) Persons with disabilities; - (4) Visible minorities.

-The parties therefore agree to:

-- (a) establish a college-wide committee consisting of equal representation of Staff (BCGEU), Faculty, and Administration; and - (b) an ex-officio administrator will be assigned as a staff officer to the Committee.

-The mandate of the Committee will be to:

-- (i) develop a database of employee positions within the College; - (ii) examine recruiting, hiring, and promotion policies; and - (iii) make recommendations as necessary to the principles for the implementation of an Employment Equity Program.

-It is agreed that any recommendations made by the Committee are not binding and are subject to agreement by the College and the respective union.
+6. This agreement shall form part of the collective agreement between the B.C.
+General Employees' Union and Douglas College.

+7. Any dispute in the application of the terms of this Letter of Understanding shall be resolved by the grievance and arbitration procedure of the collective agreement between the two parties.

-LETTER OF UNDERSTANDING #6 Re: Job-Sharing
+LETTER OF UNDERSTANDING #4 Job-Sharing